White-Nose Syndrome in Missouri

 Clean Your Clothes and Gear Between Cave Visits!

-While WNS is passed mainly from bat to bat, spores from the fungus could possibly be carried on the wind or via contaminated clothing and gear that have been in an infected cave.
-Cleaning all caving gear with bleach or certain quaternary ammonium disinfectants reduces the risk of infecting new caves and bats.
-Disinfect caving gear according to the U.S. Fish & Wildlife Service's recent advisory (see USFWS: White Nose Syndrome under External Links below).
-Don’t use caving gear in Missouri that has been used in states affected by WNS or states adjoining those affected states.
+Cleaning all caving gear with recommended procedures and disinfectants reduces the risk of infecting new caves and bats.
+Disinfect caving gear according to the most recent advisory (see the White-Nose Syndrome Website under External Links below).
+Don't take caving gear that has been used in Missouri to states that are not currently affected by WNS.

 Report Signs of WNS (see Tony Elliott's contact info below)

-- Contact MDC if you find dead bats with white, fuzzy fungal growth.
+- Contact MDC if you find recently dead bats with white, fuzzy, fungal growth.

-- Contact MDC if you see bats flying during the winter.
+- Contact MDC if you see bats flying during the daylight in winter.

 Why are you now recommending cavers disinfect their gear before entering some MDC caves?

-- Cleaning all caving gear with bleach or certain quaternary ammonium disinfectants reduces the risk of infecting new caves and bats.
+Cleaning all caving gear with recommended procedures and disinfectants reduces the risk of infecting new caves and bats.
 We can provide more information on this subject.
-See the USFWS website under External Links below for additional disinfection protocols.
+See the White-Nose Syndrome Website under External Links below for additional disinfection protocols.

 Is WNS in Missouri yet?